AKCodeDev/AKTerminal/README_en.md

 "Tools" stands for function sets and misc things.

-If you can't find any words above in a file, it means it's an important virtual class.
+If you can't find any words above in a file, it means it's an normal class.
 ## Credits
 Developing by CodingJellyfish.